Omop-Bridge/omop-bridge-docker/readMe.md

 1. Locates the compressed Docker image archives.
 2. Unpacks the provided `.tar.gz` files.
-3. Loads the Docker images into the local Docker engine.
+3. Loads the Docker images into the local Docker Engine.
 4. Starts the OMOP Bridge Docker Compose stack.

 ### Prerequisites

-Ensure that the following are available:
+Ensure that:

-* Docker Engine is installed and running.
+- Docker Engine is installed and running.
-* Docker Compose is available.
+- Docker Compose is available.
-* All required container image archives are present in the `dockerImage/` directory.
+- All required container image archives are present in the `dockerImage/` directory.
-* The `.env` file is correctly configured.
+- The `.env` file is correctly configured.
+- The image archives belong to the same OMOP Bridge release.

 ### Deployment Steps